Rprashmik/Grafana-Monitoring-Stack/README.md

 Prometheus: http://192.168.0.190:9090

 📸 Dashboards

-Screenshots available in the screenshots/ folder:
+Screenshots are available in the screenshots/ folder:

 Linux server monitoring dashboard